Cortex AISQL: A Production SQL Engine for Unstructured Data: AISQL Query Execution Engine

 Automatically detecting such cases is not a trivial task.
 During the compilation of AISQL queries, we introduced an AI-based oracle that examines every semantic join to determine if it can be rewritten as a multi-label classification problem.
 The oracle analyzes the user-specified natural language prompt, schema metadata (e.g., column and table names), statistics (e.g., number of distinct values), as well as sample values from each input source.
-Using all that information, the oracle determines during compilation if a semantic join should be converted into a classification task and which input dataset contains the labels for the classification.
+Using all that information, it determines if a semantic join should be converted into a classification task and which input dataset contains the labels for the classification.
 Subsequently, the transformation is performed as a regular rewrite operation by the compiler.
 The rewritten query is equivalent to the original user query but adds additional operations to: a) reduce the number of input labels to each \texttt{AI\_CLASSIFY} call, and b) handle cases where the input of each \texttt{AI\_CLASSIFY} call fits in the context window of the user-specified LLM model.
+Section~\ref{sec:experiments-join-rewrite} evaluates the rewrite on eight benchmarks.